piecesofmindlab/UNR_PSY_427_627_Fa2024/README.md

 I recommend you keep the name the same.

-Once you have your own repository, please clone it
+Once you have your own repository, please clone it.